 Cooperating agencies share responsibility with the lead agency for developing information and environmental analyses related to their respective areas of expertise.
-Cooperating agencies also share the responsibilities of participating agencies, including the responsibilities to participate in the NEPA process at the earliest possible time and to participate in the scoping process.
+Cooperating agencies also share the responsibilities of participating agencies, including participating in the NEPA process at the earliest possible time and participating in the scoping process.